 - Click Tickets in the left sidebar, then click + Create ticket (top right).

-- Step 1 β Add Location: Select the office, floor, and (optionally) area and resource.
+- Step 1 — Add Location: Select the office, floor, and (optionally) area and resource.
 You can also pick from recent bookings shown at the top for quick selection.
+If a floor plan is available for the selected office, you can click on the map to select a resource directly from the floor plan — this makes it easier to attach the ticket to the correct location.
 Add additional location details if needed.

 By scanning a QR code (mobile)